UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 ### Minio

-The portal site lists files hosted in an S3 bucket.
+The database of referrals is copied nightly from postgres to an S3 bucket.
 For local development we need a fake S3 bucket to connect to.
 To use [Minio](https://min.io/) to provide a local S3 bucket follow these steps:
 1. Download minio
     * [Windows](https://min.io/download#/windows)
     * [Mac](https://min.io/docs/minio/macos/index.html#procedure)